You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 3. McDonald's

-A well-known case of profitable value investing can be seen from Bill Ackman’s investment in McDonald’s Corporation back in 2005.
+Bill Ackman’s investment in McDonald’s Corporation in 2005 is a well-known case of profitable value investing.
 Ackman saw that despite its steady revenues, McDonald’s undervalued real estate holdings were not reflected in its stock price.
 This led him to invest heavily, resulting in substantial returns when the hidden asset values became apparent.

 4. Apple Inc.